wp-plugins/role-scoper/readme.txt

 == Changelog ==

-= 1.3.41-dev =
+= 1.3.41 - 23 June 2011 =
-* Change : some changes to jQuery syntax (for forward compat), for disabling category checkboxes in the Edit Post when user can't remove a currently stored category
-* Compat : Revisionary - private pages could be directly edited by users with a Page Revisor role assigned directly for the page
 * BugFix : Editors could not edit/attach other users' unattached uploads
-* Compat : WP 3.2 beta/RC - Work around permissions issue when Posts/Pages menu contains only one submenu item
-* Compat : WP 3.2 beta/RC - "Add New" buttons were not hidden when appropriate with
-* Compat : Advanced Custom Fields - metaboxes not visible in post edit forms
 * BugFix : Custom Posts not editable by Editors if RS filtering disabled in Roles > Options > Realm
+* BugFix : Script recursion and timeout on post creation by non-Administrator under some configurations
+* Compat : WP 3.2 - Work around permissions issue when Posts/Pages menu contains only one submenu item
+* Compat : WP 3.2 - "Add New" buttons were not hidden when appropriate
 * Compat : NextGen Gallery - Flash uploader did not work when RS activated (since 1.3.35)
-* BugFix : Script recursion and timeout on post creation by non-Administrator under some configurations
+* Compat : Advanced Custom Fields - metaboxes not visible in post edit forms
+* Compat : Revisionary - private pages could be directly edited by users with a Page Revisor role assigned directly for the page
+* Change : some changes to jQuery syntax (for forward compat), for disabling category checkboxes in the Edit Post when user can't remove a currently stored category

 #### 1.3.40 - 6 June 2011